 If you haven’t already started experiencing symptoms, you should be at this point.
 I found out I was pregnant at 5 weeks but didn’t start experiencing symptoms until around 8-10 weeks.
 Every woman is different, but some symptoms you can’t ignore!

-That being said, you might want to start stocking up on a few basic essentials:
+You might want to start stocking up on a few basics:

 Saltine Crackers